-The subject property comprises a purpose built mid terraced chalet style villa located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+The subject property comprises a two storey plus attic mid terraced villa with single storey rear extension located within the popular Netherlee district of Glasgow, where surrounding properties are similar in age and character.

-Adequate local shopping, educational and public transport facilities are available close by.

-There is a lane located to the rear of the property.
+More than adequate local shopping, education and public transport facilities are available close by.
+There is a lane to the rear of the property.

-At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+At the time of inspection the property was found to be well maintained having regard to its age and character.
+A small number of items were noted to be requiring attention, and repairs should be carried out to these in early course to prevent any further damage to the property.

-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the open plan nature of the kitchen and dining room and the creation of the rear doors off the dining room.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the attic, the rear extension and the changes to the internal layout of the property.